salesforcecli/plugin-org/messages/create.sandbox.md

 The poll interval (%d seconds) can't be larger that wait (%d in seconds)

-# error.noCloneSource
+# error.noCloneSourceName

 Could not find the clone sandbox name "%s" in the target org.

+# error.noCloneSourceId

+Could not find the clone sandbox id "%s" in the target org.

-# error.SourceSandboxNameAndSourceIdConflict
+# error.cloneFlagsConflict

-You can not use both 'source-sandbox-id' and 'source-id' at the same time.
+You can not use clone Name or Id flags and clone Name or Id fields in the definition file at the same time.